 Soon the North had other concerns to look after.
 One of these was the push westward of former soldiers looking to start up a new life (the West being the place where such possibilities were best found).
 The eastern industrialists were unhappy to see the westward push, because they needed workers to continue the industrial dynamic that had been set loose by the Civil War and its needs for their industrial goods.
 Then there was the issue (as usual) of the American Indians, who naturally did what they could to fight off this renewed swell of Anglo frontiersmen headed their way.

 Complicating matters greatly was that Grant had become president.
 He was awesome in putting together a disciplined army during the time of war.
-But in peace he held the reins of power only loosely – and thus lost a lot of control over the behavior of some of his staff, who took tremendous advantage of their political positions to profit themselves handsomely. in short, rampant political corruption seemed to take over his administration at the levels just below his own presidential office.
+But in peace he held the reins of power only loosely – and thus lost a lot of control over the behavior of some of his staff, who took tremendous advantage of their political positions to profit themselves handsomely.
+In short, rampant political corruption seemed to take over his administration at the levels just below his own presidential office.
 And he seemed blinded to the matter – until word got out publicly about what was going on, and only then would he move to try to straighten things up.
 Thus his administration increasingly was viewed as corrupt (especially during his second term in office.

-But anyway, with the Civil War over, and Reconstruction coming to an end (mid-1870s) Washington no longer had a place of great urgency in the nation's doings.
+But anyway, with the Civil War over, and Reconstruction coming to an end (mid-1870s), Washington no longer had a place of great urgency in the nation's doings.
 The country turned its eyes at this point mostly to what was developing in the West.

 Thus it was that the military occupation in the South also came to an end – as America's reduced army was needed to protect the Western frontiersmen from the angry Indians.
 And with the pullout of the military from the South, the South snuck back into some form of its earlier cultural profile, doing what the Whites could to make the Blacks understand that, though they were no longer classed as slaves, they definitely were to occupy the very bottom rung on the social ladder.
 The Ku Klux Klan led by former Confederate officers made that very clear to "uppity" Blacks – and also to sympathetic Whites, warning them to stay out of the matter ... or else.
 And so the South headed down its own road – while the rest of America turned its eyes elsewhere.

 The American West.
-The Anglo population continued to expand (joined by immigrants from Northern Europe) and the cities in the East were filling up rapidly (the Irish beat the Germans, Swedes and ultimately the Italians by getting their earlier during the 1840s potato famine).
+The Anglo population continued to expand (joined by immigrants from Europe) and the cities in the East were filling up rapidly (the Irish beat the Germans, Swedes and ultimately the Italians by getting there earlier during the 1840s potato famine).
 There was still Indian land to the west to be grabbed – but it was running out fast.